Library Documentation

 tail

-Retrieve all but the first item inside a list, or None if the list is empty.
+tail retrieves all but the first element inside list, or None if the list is empty.

 take

-take :: Number -> collection -> Sequence element where (As-Sequence collection element)
+take :: (count :: Number) -> collection -> Sequence element where (As-Sequence collection element)

 tan